Bentley Field, North Sea, United Kingdom

 The reservoir contains approximately 160 million barrels of recoverable oil.
 The stock tank oil initially in place reached 690 million barrels of oil, with the upside at 890 million barrels of oil in June 2009.

 The Bentley field was discovered through the drilling of three wells, 9/3-1, 9/3-2A and 9/3-4; however, due to the uncertainty of fluid properties, the impact on flow rates and commerciality, another appraisal well was drilled in 2007 to identify the commercial prospects of the field.
-Five wells have been drilled in the field since 2003.

 The 9/3b-5 appraisal well was spudded in December 2007 and drilled to a total depth of 4,105ft.
 The well found heavy oil-bearing Palaeocene Upper Dornoch Formation sands at 3,712ft, with an 87ft gross hydrocarbons column.
-During drill stem testing, 100% crude oil was reported at rates of up to 150 barrels of oil per day from a 50ft section of the oil column that had been successfully penetrated.
+During drill stem testing, 100% crude oil was reported at rates of up to 150 barrels of oil a day from a 50ft section of the oil column that had been successfully penetrated.
 The reservoir found was of high porosity and permeability unconsolidated sandstone.

 In September 2010, the 9/3b-R well was spudded by the Ocean Nomad semi-submersible drilling rig.
 XER completed the pilot section of the 9/3b-6 appraisal well in October 2010.
 The well encountered a 113ft oil column in the Dornoch Reservoir.
 The pilot section was plugged and abandoned, and work on the horizontal side track, 9/3b-6z, began.
 In December 2010, the side track was suspended for use as a future production well.

-Development of the Bentley field
+Phased development of the Bentley oil discovery

-XER will develop the field in a phased manner, with the initial phase involving the early production system.
 As per the production plan, four horizontal production wells and two vertical water injection wells will be drilled from the jack-up rig.

 Extraction of the heavy oil requires special skills and equipment.
 The oil produced will be transferred to and stored in a moored tanker for further offloading to a shuttle tanker.
-It will then be transferred to large cargoes for transporting to specialised heavy oil refineries such as Humberside, Mongstadt and Rotterdam.
+It will then be transferred to large cargoes for transporting to specialised heavy oil refineries, such as Humberside, Mongstadt and Rotterdam.

 Fugro Services carried out the drilling and testing of a horizontal production well as part of a contract signed in October 2009.